-Former U.S. Secretary of Education Betsy DeVos touted the Trump administration’s controversial Title IX rule that increased protections for students accused of sexual harassment as one of her most significant accomplishments.
+Former U.S. Secretary of Education Betsy DeVos touted the 2020 changes to the Title IX rule, which increased protections for students accused of harassment or assault, as one of her most significant accomplishments.
 In a farewell letter to Congress, she urged legislators to uphold the ruling.

 [Read More: A New, Higher Bar for Title IX Complaints]

-But DeVos’ definition of sexual harassment only includes conduct “so severe, pervasive, and objectively offensive that it denies a person equal educational access.”
-The Obama-era definition of “unwelcome conduct of a sexual nature” goes further and should be restored.
+The DeVos’ definition of sexual harassment only includes conduct “so severe, pervasive, and objectively offensive that it denies a person equal educational access.”
+The July 2021 guidance notes that this definition designates what schools are required to investigate, but they have the authority to investigate instances that fall outside it.
+Ultimately, the Obama-era definition of “unwelcome conduct of a sexual nature” goes further and should be restored.

 Under the DeVos rule, Title IX resources and procedures only kick in when a school has been formally notified through their Title IX coordinator.
 By contrast, earlier guidance allowed for informal notification from members of the local community, social networking sites, or the media.
 Reestablishing these less formal reporting pathways would enable schools and colleges to support students by enacting housing changes, no-contact orders and other protective measures and would trigger their response obligation.

 Biden should also move quickly to reaffirm Title IX’s responsibility to protect LGBTQ students.
-Last June, the U.S. Supreme Court issued a ruling that redefined “sex” to include LGBTQ people under Title VII of the Civil Rights Act of 1964.
+In June 2020, the U.S. Supreme Court issued a ruling that redefined “sex” to include LGBTQ people under Title VII of the Civil Rights Act of 1964.
 Despite this, and on DeVos’ last day in office, the U.S. Department of Education issued guidance saying Title IX protections do not extend to LGBTQ students.

-And Biden should provide best practices for virtual proceedings.
-The Education Department’s Office for Civil Rights released a Q&A document reaffirming schools’ responsibility to comply with Title IX during virtual learning.
+In the latest version of the rule, the Biden Administration should provide best practices for virtual proceedings.
+The Education Department’s Office for Civil Rights released a Q&A document reaffirming schools’ responsibility to comply with Title IX during virtual learning in May 2020 and again in May 2021.
 Biden’s guidance should continue the option for students to choose informal resolutions instead of formal proceedings required by DeVos’s rule and build on her guidance by providing best practices for virtual proceedings.